Queens Street Chapel, Leeds

 There were several other Lands at Land's Court in Water Land, Holbeck between1817 and 1861.
 I do not know if there is any relationship between Charles Lewis Land and the other Lands connected at Walter Lane/Land's Court, Holbeck.
 The records are sparce and not consistant.

-In the 1830 Leeds Directory there were five listings for the surname, Land.
+• 1830 Leeds Directory listed five Lands.
 Three of them were listed in Water Lane as follows:

 1. Mrs Mary Land, 24 Land's Court, Water Lane